NiekAukes/rust/README.md

 ### Unforseen Errors
 The compiler is still in development, and some features may not work as expected.
 This usually results in a crash of the compiler, but may also result in UB.
 If you encounter any issues, please report them on the [issues page](https://github.com/NiekAukes/rust/issues) of the compiler repository.
 Please include the code that caused the issue.

+### Known Issues
+- incompatible NVVM version: Most likely, your driver version is not compatible with the CUDA toolkit you're running.
+Please install an appropriate nvidia driver ([see table here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#id6))

+- "parse invalid cast opcode for cast from 'i8*' to 'i64'": This is a known issue with the compiler.
+Compiling with --release should fix this issue in most cases.
+If not, please report it on the issues page.